 - Apply for admission to the Westfield State University Graduate Program.

-- Obtain a Graduate Program of Study form from the Office of Graduate Studies.
+- Obtain a Graduate Program of Study form from the College of Graduate Studies.

 - Schedule an appointment with the English Department Advisor to complete the Graduate Program of Study form.
 Secure the signatures of the Advisor, the Department Chair or Program Director, and the Dean of Graduate Studies after completion of the form.
 Submit this form within the first semester after you have been accepted in the program.